 Industrial buyers do not typically purchase one component at a time.
-Rather, they purchase whole families of with single-source electronic catalogs started to include 35 similar components.
+Rather, they purchase whole families of similar components.
 At times, components are strongly related to one another.
-As an example, a buyer might purchase a given plastic knob in two different colors, or might purchase a name plate in four different languages.
+As an example, a buyer might purchase a given plastic knob in two different colors, or might purchase a nameplate in four different languages.
 These parts are so similar that by definition they must be purchased from the same supplier-all of the knobs are made using the same mold.
 These items are therefore grouped into a single lot.
-Bidders in industrial auctions must provide unit price quotes for all line items in a lot.
+Bidders in industrial auctions must 45 provide unit price quotes for all line items in a lot.
 Auction Process